Felipe Pena: Career

-Pena then competed in a superfight at BJJ Stars 6 on June 26, 2021 and submitted Patrick Gaudio in the main event.
+2022

 He returned to the promotion once again for BJJ Stars 8 on April 30, 2022 and defeated Henrique Ceconi.
-Pena was then invited to compete at the 2022 ADCC World Championship, where he entered the over 99kg division.
+Pena was then invited to compete at the 2022 ADCC World Championship, where he entered the over 99 kg division.
 He defeated Josh Saunders and Max Gimenis before losing to Nick Rodriguez, and chose not to compete in the bronze medal match in order to save his energy for the absolute division.
 Pena defeated Roberto Jimenez in the opening round of the absolute division but lost on points to Tye Ruotolo in the second round.

+2023

 Pena faced Rodriguez again on February 25, 2023 in the main event of a Who's Number One event, and won the rematch by unanimous decision.

+Pena was scheduled to compete against Craig Jones in the main event of UFC Fight Pass Invitational 4 on June 29, 2023.
+He lost the match in overtime, by fastest escape.

+Pena was scheduled to compete against Haisam Rida at Who's Number One 19 on August 10, 2023.
+He won the match by submission, with a rear-naked choke.

+Pena then competed against Nicholas Meregali in the co-main event of UFC Fight Pass Invitational 5 on December 9, 2023.
+He lost the match by submission.